 #5 Boston Fern

 Another lovely air purifying plant, the Boston Fern offers a touch of green to areas that get indirect sunlight.
 They prefer it!
 As long as you keep the soil moist, not soggy, and in standard room temperature, they’re pretty easy to care for.
-But again, cats and dogs love the fluffy, long leaves so just keep them from constantly chewing on it.
+But again, cats and dogs love the fluffy, long leaves so just keep them from constantly chewing on it or clawing on it (your plant will thank you!).

 #6 Haworthia (Zebra Plant)

 If you are into bringing succulents into your home, the Haworthia aka Zebra plant is a great go to.
-They have a very cool, distinct look similar to an aloe plant but isn’t toxic to animals.
+They have a very cool, distinct look similar to an aloe plant but aren’t toxic to animals.
 Haworthia loves bright light, but not direct sunlight, and a pot that allows adequate draining.
+These pet-friendly houseplants are pretty low-maintenance and are a great way to bring in the succulent aesthetic into your home no matter where you live.

 #7 Phalaenopsis Orchids

-Phalaenopsis are wonderful houseplants because they are readily available all year round and last a very long time.
+Phalaenopsis are wonderful pet-friendly houseplants because they are readily available all year round and last a very long time.
 And, they are absolutely stunning.
 Getting the watering technique down is a bit of a headache for new orchid owners — but it’s only every 7-10 days, so not a huge deal.
+Plus, the payoff is one of the most beautiful flowers that you and your family can enjoy!

 #8 Cast Iron Plant

 Sturdy, hardy, and great for beginners.
 Cast iron plants bring a lively green color to any room and are virtually impossible to kill.
 They are great in areas with little light and can survive between 45-85 degrees Fahrenheit.
-They are a bit slow to grow but they offer so much flexibility it’s worth it.
+They are a bit slow to grow but they offer so much flexibility it’s worth it to have this pet-friendly houseplant.

 Bring in the tropical vibes to your abode with a Bromeliad plant.
 Not only are they stunning but they are completely pet-friendly making them a very attractive choice.
 When these plants reach maturity, they begin to produce offsets called “pups”.
 Very fitting.